-Ruth joined Green Alliance’s Greener UK unit in October 2017 to manage its parliamentary work on the EU (Withdrawal) Bill.
+Ruth joined Green Alliance’s Greener UK unit in October 2017 to manage its parliamentary work on the EU (Withdrawal) Bill

 Before joining Greener UK, Ruth worked with a wide range of not-for-profit and public sector organisations, helping them to engage with and influence government and parliament.
 She has worked on a number of bills including the Modern Slavery Bill, Housing and Planning Bill, Criminal Finances Bill and the Welfare Reform and Work Bill.
-Prior to that she was deputy chief executive of the Campaign for National Parks.
+Prior to that, she was deputy chief executive of the Campaign for National Parks.

-In addition to her Greener UK role, she is Chair of the Campaign for Better Transport, a Trustee of the London Wildlife Trust, vice chair of Defra’s Civil Society Partnership and the lay member on COMEAP, the expert committee that advises government on the effects of air pollutants on health.
+In addition to her Greener UK role, she is Chair of the Campaign for Better Transport, a Trustee of the London Wildlife Trust, vice chair of Defra’s Civil Society Partnership and the lay member on COMEAP, the expert committee that advises the government on the effects of air pollutants on health.

 Prior to Green Alliance, she worked as a researcher at the Institute for Social-Ecological Research in Frankfurt, focusing on the development of precautionary measures to tackle pharmaceutical residues in the aquatic environment.

 Caterina holds an MSc in Environmental Technology from Imperial College London, a PhD in Biochemistry from the Ludwig-Maximilians-Universität in Munich and an MChem in Chemistry from the University of Oxford.

 Costanza joined Green Alliance in September 2015 as a policy assistant in the Political Leadership theme.
 In July 2016, she became a policy adviser in the same theme.